Irish Coffee Cheesecake Bars are ultra creamy, with a hint of coffee and Irish whisky, perfect for St. Patrick’s Day and beyond!

 - To make the crust, cream the butter and sugar and then blend in the flour and salt until the mixture is crumbly.
-Pat into a buttered 9x13 pan, pressing down slightly with your fingers to get an even layer.
+Pat into your prepared pan, pressing down slightly with your fingers to get an even layer.

 - Bake for 15 minutes.

 - Make the filling by creaming the cream cheese and sugar together.
 Make sure your ingredients are at true room temperature to avoid a lumpy batter.

 - Beat in the Irish Cream, and then the eggs, one at a time.

 - Blend in the instant espresso, cocoa powder, vanilla, and flour.

 - Turn the batter out onto the crust and smooth out evenly.